By Dalton B. Floyd, Jr.

 A top priority of any business should be to minimize the risk of litigation in connection with the hiring of employees.
 Understanding the basis of the claims that can be made in these situations is the first step in minimizing the risk which will help business owners successfully navigate the seas of hiring employees.
 The laws generally prohibit employment discrimination in the terms and conditions of employment.
 Some of the laws include: The Age Discrimination in Employment Act, The Civil Rights Act, The Equal Pay Act, and The Americans With Disabilities Act.

 At The Floyd Law Firm PC, our firm is committed to helping large and small business owners.
-Our experienced business and corporate legal counsel apply practical solutions to a wide variety of business and employment concerns.
+Our experienced employment law and business legal counsel apply practical solutions to a wide variety of business and employment concerns.